Where am I domiciled?

 If your parents were not married when you were born, you will take your domicile from your mother.
 If you are adopted, you take your domicile from your adopted father – if there is no adopted father, you take the domicile from your adopted mother.

-It is very difficult to change, displace or lose your domicile of origin.
+It is very difficult to displace your domicile of origin.
 Indeed, your domicile of origin is retained permanently, or until is it superseded by a domicile of dependence or a domicile of choice.
 Your domicile of origin also returns if your domicile of choice ceases but you have not yet made a new domicile of choice.

 Most migrants to the UK are likely to have a domicile of origin outside the UK, meaning that they are not domiciled in the UK (‘non-dom’).
 Unless you choose to remain in the UK permanently or indefinitely, you will probably continue to be not domiciled in the UK.